sjl/.plan/README.markdown

 [This](https://bitbucket.org/durin42/hg-git/issues/252/hg-47-error) is the
 problem.
 Mercurial's lack of a stable plugin API is why I no longer really maintain my hg plugins.
 It sucks.
 For now I'm just gonna downgrade Mercurial.

+# September 2018

+I quit my job at the end of August and spent September traveling and not thinking about computers.

+# October 2018

+I spent the first three weeks of October in SF at my new job, to onboard in meatspace before starting remote work.

+## 2018-10-23

+Continuing game jam work.